pudly/schmopera-hugo/content/articles/upcoming-gems-small-but-mighty-not-to-be-missed.md

 You'll also hear Danika Lorèn's curiously titled _The Secret Lives of Vegetables_, and in a guarantee for laughs, Toronto favourite Peter Tiefenbach's _Chansons de mon placard_.

 Tickets start at $25, and can be [purchased right here](https://muse9food.brownpapertickets.com/).
+And as a bonus, the _Musical Tasting Menu_ will head to London, ON, **June 29th and 30th** at the Covent Garden Market Kitchen, in partnership with Village Opera.